Silkk the Shocker: 2010–present: Incredible

-On November 5, 2013, Silkk announced on his Twitter account that he was still working on his upcoming sixth studio album Incredible.
-On April 24, 2014, Silkk released the first single off Incredible entitled "Don't Give Up".
+On April 24, 2014, Silkk released the first single off his upcoming Incredible album titled "Don't Give Up".
 On May 15, 2014, Silkk released a music video on his Vevo channel for "Don't Give Up".
-On May 19, 2014, Miller would release the second single off Incredible entitled "We Ain't Even Trippin".
+On May 19, 2014, Miller released the second single off Incredible titled "We Ain't Even Trippin".

-On March 2, 2015, Silkk announced via his official YouTube channel that his new single entitled "Business" featuring No Limit Forever in-house producer BlaqNmilD would be released later in March and his album Incredible would be released later the same year along with a movie of the same name starring himself.
-On August 24, 2015, Miller would release the music video for his second single entitled "We Ain't Even Trippin"; it would be directed by T. Church.
-On September 4, 2015, Miller would release the third single off Incredible entitled "Business" featuring No Limit Forever in-house producer BlaqNmilD.
+On March 2, 2015, Silkk announced via his official YouTube channel that his new single titled "Business" featuring No Limit Forever in-house producer BlaqNmilD would be released later in March and his album Incredible would be released later the same year along with a movie of the same name starring himself.
+On August 24, 2015, Miller released the music video for his second single titled "We Ain't Even Trippin"; it was directed by T. Church.
+On September 4, 2015, Miller released the third single off Incredible titled "Business" featuring No Limit Forever in-house producer BlaqNmilD.